mqless/mqless.github.io/_docs/part-4.md

 exports.deviceGroupQuery = deviceGroupQuery
 ```

-Add the new actor to the template file under resources section:
+Add the new actor to the template file under the resources section:

 ```yaml
   DeviceGroupQuery: